yun3990/AiVoice-RT-VoiceChanger-Unity-Lite/README.md

 ---

-## License (Lite / Evaluation Build)
+## License

 Copyright © 2025 yun3990.
 All rights reserved.

-- This Lite build is provided for evaluation purposes only.
+- This Lite build is provided for personal, non-commercial use only.
-- Personal, non-commercial use is permitted for evaluation.
 - Redistribution, reuploading, repackaging, and modification for distribution are prohibited.
-- Commercial use and redistribution rights are granted only with the paid version (Booth).

 > Third-party libraries included in this package are governed by their respective licenses.
 > See [`ServerPack/OPEN_SOURCE_LICENSES.txt`](ServerPack/OPEN_SOURCE_LICENSES.txt) for details.